- For information on EDI in the context of the College of Medicine as a workplace and place of study, please connect with the EDI unit (current page).

 - the demographic data needed for accreditation

-The survey will be anonymous, with strict methods in place to ensure no individuals can be identified, including setting a reporting requirement of a minimum of five respondents for each potentially identifying category (e.g., racialized people).
+The survey is anonymous, with strict methods in place to ensure no individuals can be identified, including setting a reporting requirement of a minimum of five respondents for each potentially identifying category (e.g., racialized people).

 We understand the fear around sharing pieces of our identities and experiences and will ensure this can be done in a safe manner.
 Please let Dr. Erin Prosser-Loose know if you have any questions or concerns.